adap/flower/datasets/doc/source/how-to-install-flwr-datasets.rst

 Stable releases are available on `PyPI <https://pypi.org/project/flwr_datasets/>`_::

-  python -m pip install flwr_datasets
+  python -m pip install flwr-datasets

 For Image Datasets (e.g. MNIST, CIFAR10) ``flwr_datasets`` should be installed with the ``image`` extra::